hapttic/front-test-assigment-2025-public/README.md

 3. Use the `data.json` provided below.
 4. Start coding.

-For question please reach me out on Telegram: `@lukalortk`
+For questions please reach me out on Telegram: `@lukalortk`

 Good luck!